Risks of Cell Phone Use While Driving

 For example, they may ask if there were any distractions in the vehicle at the time of the crash.
 Many people automatically respond, “no.” Until the rep asks if you had the radio on, music streaming or if the kids were watching a movie in the backseat.

 These questions can land people in a lot of trouble, although playing music through your phone is not illegal.
 Insurance companies use these claims to diminish the value of your injuries and damages.
 An attorney can put up a fight and argue against the false claims of distractions.

 Auto Accident Lawyer Tampa

-A Tampa car accident lawyer can help you understand how cell phones played a role in your crash.
+A Tampa personal injury lawyer can help you understand how cell phones played a role in your crash.
 Not only can cell phones be present in distracted driving issues, but the presence of a phone can cause issues with your insurance.

 When your insurance company suspects you of distracted driving, they will begin fighting aspects of your claim.
 Even with Florida’s no-fault laws, your insurance company can fight how much they pay in compensation.

 Get an attorney on your side for your best chance for full and fair compensation.
-Contact the attorneys at Winters and Yonker for legal guidance on your auto accident claim.
+Contact our Florida injury law firm for legal guidance on your auto accident claim.